justin2004/weblog/DRAFTS/SPARQL_value_functions/README.md

 When I read Bob DuCharme's [blog on using custom javascript functions](https://www.bobdc.com/blog/arqjavascript/) in SPARQL queries I knew I needed to try it out.
 What I really wanted was to be able to call functions from some [npm](https://www.npmjs.com/) libraries.
 Turns out I wasn't able to figure out how to do that.
 It might not be a simple thing to do because Apache Jena doesn't bundle a node runtime... also I didn't even look at how Apache Jena (ARQ specifically) is evaluating this custom javascript.
+Still, the ability to call vanilla javascript from a SPARQL function is nice.

-So I moved onto another option: SPARQL Value Functions.
+But I still wanted to call someone else's library functions so I moved onto another option: SPARQL Value Functions.
 At least that is what Apache Jena [calls this custom fuction pluggability](https://jena.apache.org/documentation/query/writing_functions.html).

 Here is what I wanted to do...